StefanSmith/your-code-as-a-crime-scene-tools/README.md

 ```

 ### File complexity trend
-Generates a CSV file for the specified code file, containing a row per commit over the specified time interval.
+Generates and prints a CSV file for the specified code file, containing a row per commit over the specified time interval.
 Each row includes the `total`, `mean` and `standard deviation` number of indentations (tab or 4 spaces) at that point in time.

 Number of indentations is a useful proxy for complexity as it is correlated with the level of code nesting (e.g. nested `if` clauses).